sibyllinesoft/rave/docs/refactor/architecture-analysis.md

 - Multiple service-specific directories (`gitlab-complete/`, `postgres/`, `nixos/static/`, `matrix-setup/`) hold runtime data snapshots that overlap with what the QCOW images already package, hinting at ad-hoc recovery workflows rather than a clean infrastructure-as-code boundary.

 ## 6. Documentation & Knowledge Assets
-- Core references include `README.md` (high-level pitch), `docs/ARCHITECTURE.md` (conceptual diagrams), `docs/SERVICES-OVERVIEW.md` (Docker Compose era), and ADRs in `docs/adr/` for P0–P2 milestones.
+- Core references include `README.md` (high-level pitch), `docs/explanation/architecture.md` (conceptual diagrams), `docs/reference/services-overview.md` (historical Docker Compose era), and ADRs in `docs/adr/` for P0–P2 milestones.
 Later capabilities—chat-control bridge, Outline/n8n inclusion, CLI mandates—lack ADR coverage.
 - Operational guides such as `WORKING-SETUP.md`, `COMPLETE-BUILD.md`, and `PRODUCTION-SECRETS-GUIDE.md` repeat overlapping steps (install Nix, build QCOW, bootstrap secrets) with slight variations, but none establish a canonical “operator runbook.”
 - Security guidance is fragmented: `docs/security/SECURITY_MODEL.md`, `PRODUCTION-SECRETS-GUIDE.md`, and inline README content each describe different portions of the secrets story (Age key generation, `rave secrets init`, manual SOPS editing).
 - There is no single architecture index linking to the many Markdown files, so AI agents (and humans) have to brute-force search to find the right doc for a task.